 Hunger is a problem that has plagued humanity for millennia, and it continues to haunt us.
-Hunger is the world’s leading health risk, with one in three people worldwide suffering some form of malnutrition, according to the World Food Program.
+Hunger is the world’s leading health risk, with 1 in 3 people worldwide suffering some form of malnutrition, according to the World Food Program.
 Every six seconds, a child under 5 dies of hunger-related causes, and one in eight people in the developing world go to bed hungry each night.

 Just because hunger has persisted doesn’t mean it has escaped God’s notice: “God always keeps his word.
 He gives justice to the poor and food to the hungry,” (Psalm 146:6-7, CEV).
 His expectations of His people haven’t changed, either.
 When God gave Moses the law for His people, one was to let some crops stay in the fields so the poor could glean them for their families (Leviticus 19:9-10).